koding/koding/README.markdown

 # Build

-We need to, build (go binaries), transpile (coffee-javascript, sylus-css), generate (sprites), install (npm modules), test the codebase before all kinds of deployment, those are all handled by [Wercker](https://app.wercker.com/#applications/53cd92eedabd120e390b36b).
+We need to, build (go binaries), transpile (coffee-javascript, stylus-css), generate (sprites), install (npm modules), test the codebase before all kinds of deployment, those are all handled by [Wercker](https://app.wercker.com/#applications/53cd92eedabd120e390b36b).
 It uses `wercker.yml` file that is located at the root of this repository:

 If you want your code to be built, just open merge request to `main branch` (as the time of writing it is `newkoding`, will be replaced by master soon).
 It will be built automatically, and you will be able to see the result of it under you PR. [e.g](http://note.io/1unWQ7K)